ULHPC/tutorials/basic/sequential_jobs/README.md

 # Practical session 2

-## Connect the the cluster access node, and set-up the environment for this tutorial
+## Connect to the cluster access node, and set-up the environment for this tutorial

     (yourmachine)$> ssh chaos-cluster